Disciplinary action against a member

 Steps to dealing with issues

-- If the dispute cannot be solved through the internal grievance procedure, the relevant parties may contact the Dispute Settlement Centre of Victoria (DSCV).
-The DSCV offers free mediation services to help the parties involved reach a solution.
+If the dispute is not solved through the internal grievance procedure, the relevant parties may contact the Dispute Settlement Centre of Victoria (DSCV).

 Our role

-We ensure incorporated associations comply with the requirements of the Associations Incorporation Reform Act 2012 (the Act).
-This includes:
+Consumer Affairs Victoria ensures incorporated associations follow the requirements of the Associations Incorporation Reform Act 2012 (the Act).

 We do not: